Kintyre/ksconf/docs/source/cli.md

                             configuration layers within a single app.
 Ad-hoc uses include merging the 'users' directory across several instances after a phased server migration.
+        sort                Sort a Splunk .conf file.
+Sorted output is echoed or files can be sorted inplace.
+        unarchive
         diff                Compares settings differences of two .conf files ignoring textual and sorting differences
         promote             Promote .conf settings from one file into another